 Medical practitioners have told us they’ve “heard them all,” but we know that your story is important, to you, to us, and to people who have no idea what it’s like to have a balance or dizziness disorder.

 By sharing your story, you can help to educate others about imbalance and dizziness as well as provide support and encouragement to those who may be having similar experiences.
-We’re looking for:
+We welcome stories about:

-- Stories about hope, resilience, kindness, helpfulness, understanding, determination, ingenuity and so on
+- hope, resilience, kindness, helpfulness, understanding, determination, ingenuity and so on

-- Stories that convey to others that they are not alone in their struggle with imbalance and dizziness
+- conveying to others that they are not alone in their struggle with imbalance and dizziness

-- Stories about how having a balance/dizziness disorder changed your life
+- how having a balance/dizziness disorder changed your life

-- Stories about how BC Balance and Dizziness helped you cope with imbalance and dizziness
+- how our Society helped you cope with imbalance and dizziness

 Guidelines for writing your story: